Home Health Care Agencies in Florida

 Median Monthly Cost

-Florida's home health care costs are generally below the national average.
-Homemaker services cost 8.3% less, and home health aides cost 8.1% less than the national average.
+Florida's home health care costs are generally below the national average, with homemaker services 8.7% lower and home health aide services 8.5% lower.

 | Care Type | Monthly Cost | vs. National |